Discover the 10 oldest cities in the world.

 6. Varanasi, India

-One of the oldest cities in the world and the oldest surviving city in India is Varanasi - a cultural hotspot for Hindus.
-Located on the banks of the Ganga River, Benara, it is believed to have been built by King Shiva in 4000 BC.
+One of the oldest cities in the world and the oldest surviving city in India is Varanasi – a cultural hotspot for Hindus.
+Situated on the banks of the Ganges River in Benara, it is believed to have been founded by King Shiva around 4000 BC.

 Intrepid-Travel-india_varanasi_colourfl-riverside-houses-light